-The truth is that the simplest way to make passive income on your site is to create printables you can sell.
+The truth is that the simplest way to make more money blogging is by creating printables you can sell.
 These digital downloads solve a multitude of reader issues and are an easy way to increase your blogging income.

 - Inspirational Sayings

 - Lesson Plans

 If it can be downloaded and printed – it is a printable!

 Simply put, printables that are successful fulfill a need for your customer.

 Why should you sell printables?